SidneyHollingsworth/Election-Analysis/README.md

 # Election Analysis

 ## Overview of Election Audit
 The following congressional election audit was performed for the Colorado Elections Commision.
-Using provided election results data and Python, I tabulated, analyzed and provided synthesized election results to the board. vote distribution by candidate and county to the election commission.
+Using provided election results data and Python, I tabulated, analyzed and provided synthesized election results, including candidate and county vote distribution, to the commission.

 ### About Dataset
 Provided election results data included voter 'Ballot ID', voter 'County', and selected 'Candidate' with each row representating a vote cast.

 ## Election-Audit Results

 #### County Breakdown